 Silver Argentium is diamagnetic because pure silver is diamagnetic, and Silver Argentium has a huge percentage of pure silver in it (93.5%, 94%, or 96%) with the remaining few percent consisting of germanium and copper.

 Germanium is hypoallergenic and silver doesn’t cause skin allergies as well.
-These two metals accounts for roughly 99% of content in the Argentium Silver alloy.
+These two metals accounts for roughly 95-97% of content in the Argentium silver alloy.

-The remaining 1% of copper won’t cause any skin sensitivity because 1% of copper isn’t enough to cause a reaction.
+The remaining copper won’t cause any skin sensitivity because it usually isn’t enough to cause a reaction.

 Does Argentium Silver Tarnish?

-Yes, Argentium silver tarnishes, but to a far lesser degree than pure silver and other silver alloys.
+Yes, Argentium silver tarnishes, but to a far lesser degree than most other silver alloys.

-Silver Argentium is more resistant to tarnishing than other silver forms because the addition of germanium creates a protective layer that slows down the formation of silver oxide, which is what causes tarnishing.
+Argentium silver is more resistant to tarnishing than other silver forms because of the addition of germanium.

 Germanium is tarnish-protective because it acts as an “oxygen grabber,” forming a barrier that prevents oxygen from reacting with the silver and copper, thus minimizing tarnish.